Today’s orange chicken recipe will introduce you to a well-known dish that has been a part of many Chinese banquets.

 Coat the chicken

-Coat the chicken pieces successively with the egg, and then with the cornstarch mixture.
+Coat 14 oz chicken pieces successively with the egg, and then with the cornstarch mixture.
 It is advised that you coat every chicken piece separately rather than pour the egg and cornstarch mixture into the chicken bowl and toss to coat.
 This way, the coating will be able to cover all the pieces evenly and won’t get crumbled.

 Cover the coated chicken with cling film and refrigerate for 10 minutes.